Kansas City vs San Diego

 Which city has higher STR taxes — Kansas City or San Diego?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while San Diego charges 11.75%–13.75% TOT (varies by zone proximity to Convention Center).
-Compare the full breakdown in the table above.
+Notably, San Diego benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?